The Dora Fay Davenport Show - How To Achieve Domestic Bliss

 Do you remember a time before automatic washing machines, refrigerators and the indoor loo?
-Then turn your clocks back 50 years and bring your memories along to the first episode of The Dora Fay Davenport Show – How to achieve domestic bliss, an uproariously funny and delightful life-style show set in 1957.
+Then turn your clocks back almost 60 years and bring your memories along to the first episode of The Dora Fay Davenport Show – How To Achieve Domestic Bliss, an uproariously funny and delightful life-style show set in 1957.
 This hilarious and heart warming show is for everyone who can remember the fifties and all those who wish they were there.

 Set in an Australian television studio in 1957, it is the first episode of a live-to-air lifestyle show hosted by the gracious and charming Mrs. Dora Fay Davenport, a fictitious celebrity (played by Jenny Hope) right out of the pages of a 1950's women's magazine.
 Join Dora and her guest, Clarence Cartwright (played by Nigel Sutton), as she whips up a cake in the kitchen and gives home cooking tips to the studio audience.
 This one hour live interactive show includes home care tips, outrageous television commercials, etiquette advice and relationship advice all from the 1950's.